Federated Authentication

 Introduction

 Federated Authentication allows another authentication provider, such as Active Directory or Okta, to authenticate users accessing Fourth.
-With SAML Federated Authentication:
+With SAML or OIDC Federated Authentication:

 This page explains how to integrate with Fourth to provide Federated Authentication.
 You may also want to read: